 Everywhere she went brought a change in the weather.

 You know the difference between weather and climate?
 Los Angeles has beautiful women.
 That's climate.
-Dana Wynter stood out in L.A. for being unusually hot, wherever she happened to go.
+Dana Wynter stood out in L.A. for being unusually hot.
 That's weather.
 Glad we could clear that up.
 Wynter was born in Berlin and raised in England, but made her name in U.S. movies such as Something of Value and Shake Hands with the Devil.
 Today she's mainly remembered for Invasion of the Body Snatchers, which we briefly mentioned back in May.
 Check here.

 Hey solider—ever made it in a smoking ruin with the stench of death in your nostrils?

 We don't know if there were enough prostitution-in-the-ruins novels written during the postwar period to qualify as a sub-genre, but it seems to us we've seen quite a few of them.
 We highlighted Scott Graham Williamson's Torment around this time last year, and now we have another—Erika, aka Fräulein, by James McGovern.
 The book revolves around a woman who is tricked into becoming a prostitute in divided Berlin before finally finding Mr. Right and escaping.
 She's named Erika Angermann, a symbolic name if ever there was one, hinting at what the men in her life put her through.
 Erika aka Fräulein was a hit when published in 1956, and became a 1958 movie with Dana Wynter and Mel Ferrer.
 The book is bit obscure today, but was well regarded in its time.
 We'll look into how many novels like this are out there and if there are enough maybe we'll put together a group post.